lurescope/top-attack-lists/README.md

 ## Methodology & ethics

-- Passive honeypot sensors only (SSH + Windows-service emulation).
+- Passive decoy sensors only (SSH, Windows-service, and industrial protocol emulation).
 We never initiate connections or interact with attacking systems.
 - Attacker IPs are **never** published here.
 These files contain only attempted credentials — which attackers already know, since they supplied them.
 - Hex-encoded artifacts (e.g. `\x726f6f74` = `root` from MSSQL-layer probes) are filtered out of the lists.
 - Geolocation of sources reflects hosting infrastructure, not attacker nationality.